WrappedUsername/doggy-decoder-jac/README.md

 walker init {

     root {
-        // creates an instant of the chat_graph spawn here ++> graph::chat_graph;
+        // creates an instance of the chat_graph spawn here ++> graph::chat_graph;

-        // creates an instant of the faq_graph spawn here ++> graph::chat_graph;
+        // creates an instance of the faq_graph spawn here ++> graph::chat_graph;

         // creates an instance of the walker, talker